 Anyone can host an event or help raise awareness for WEAAD.
 In particular, we encourage councils and seniors groups to jump on board and do something together on the day.
-As well as some ideas below, in the Toolkit under the Resources tab you will find downloadable WEAAD merchandise, email signature banners, zoom backgrounds, information on how to purchase further materials, and a guide to marketing your event.
+As well as some ideas below, under the Resources tab you will find our WEAAD Toolkit, downloadable WEAAD merchandise, email signature banners, zoom backgrounds, information on how to purchase further materials, and a guide to marketing your event.

-This year, as per the previous two years, WEAAD coincides with a period in time where social events may be impacted by COVID-19, but to a lesser degree.
+This year, as per previous years, WEAAD still coincides with a period in time where social events may be impacted by COVID-19, but to a lesser degree.
 Masks aren’t required now, however the list below has some ideas for events and activities that can be adapted to maintain safe physical distancing, or can take place online.

 In 2020, Seniors Rights Victoria initiated our inaugural Purple Tea event called ‘Stir a Cuppa with Seniors’ which is now our annual WEAAD event to bring people together in conversations on ageing over morning or afternoon tea.
 Staff and volunteers are able to come together over a cuppa, whilst wearing purple to acknowledge WEAAD, (or if it is an online event, with something purple prominent in their background such as purple mugs, purple flowers, a purple teddy bear, nail polish, anything purple at all!
 There is also a Zoom background you down dowload here.)
 The event can be shared to social media to promote WEAAD.

 Stir a Cuppa with Seniors

 It’s easier than ever to help spread awareness of World Elder Abuse Awareness Day 2023!
 Show your support this June 15th by ‘Stirring a Cuppa with Seniors’!

 How you can get involved:

-Hold your own ‘Stir A Cuppa For Seniors’ Purple Tea event.
+Hold your own ‘Stir a Cuppa with Seniors’ Purple Tea event.

 1. Connect with colleagues, your community group, friends or family over a cuppa, either in person or online.

 2. Everyone wears something purple – the official colour for World Elder Abuse Awareness Day.
-(Or have something purple in the zoom background or event decor, eg. purple flowers, wear a purple wig, purple balloons, purple backdrop, purple toys, purple face paint, purple anything!)
+(Or for online events, have something purple in the zoom background or event decor, eg. purple flowers, wear a purple wig, purple backdrop, purple toys, purple face paint, purple anything!)